 FOR THE CHICKEN PAPRIKASH SAUCE

-Add the tomato and stir to incorporate.
-If you’re using fresh or chunkier tomatoes, break them up a bit with a wooden spoon.
+Add the tomatoes to incorporate, stirring constantly.
+If you're using fresh or chunkier tomatoes, break them up a bit with a wooden spoon.

 THE SIMMER & FINISH

 Add the chicken back to the pan.
 You can scoop some of the sauce over the pieces of chicken if you'd like for more of that paprika sauce flavor to work its way into the chicken.

 Cover and simmer for 20-25 minutes, cooking until the chicken is cooked completely through.
 It should measure 165 degrees F (74 C) internally when measured with a meat thermometer.

 NOTE: I like to use my ThermoPop meat thermometer from ThermoWorks (I’m an affiliate).
 Works great!

 Remove from heat.
 Remove the chicken and swirl in the sour cream a bit at a time until it is fully incorporated.
 Adjust with salt and pepper.
 Stir to combine.